mateo-patino/bitpeek/README.md

 ## Supported Operators

 `bitpeek` supports the following arithmetic and bitwise operators, which strictly follow the precedence and associativity rules of the **C programming language**.
-All operators have **aliases that can be used interchangeably** in the command-line.

 | Operator | Aliases | Precedence | Associativity |
 | --- | --- | --- | --- |